-It's also worth noting that NFTs are not required to sell art with a resale royalties contract.
-However, as an aside, I've been selling digital and physical art for 16 years, and I'm only aware of one artwork that's actually changed hands, which would have resulted in a relatively small payout for that one artist had I implemented those type of contracts.
-You can really only make resale money in the near term if work is flipped frequently, which is not easily achievable or generally desirable since the artwork is likely to end up in a random collection of speculative assets.
+It's also worth noting that the often discussed ability of NFTs to provide artist resale royalties is possible with traditional paper contracts too.
+However, in my experience selling digital and physical art for 16 years, I've only seen one artwork that's actually changed hands.
+This would have resulted in a relatively small payout for that one artist had I implemented those type of contracts.
+Artists can really only make resale money in the near term if work is flipped frequently, which is not easily achievable or generally desirable, since the artwork is likely to end up in a random collection of speculative assets.
 And even in the long term it's often only artists who are already successful that truly benefit from resale royalties because they're the only ones who have significant second market sales and high enough prices for royalties to make a difference.
 I'm not against resale royalties, but I think they're overstated as a reliable solution to support artists.